Discovery Center

 This special event will feature a compelling conversation between Edgardo and Isabel Muñoz-Colón, Senior Program Officer at the Gates Foundation’s WA State Initiative.
 Together, they will delve into the transformative power of storytelling, the importance of representation in media, and the rich cultural heritage that informs Edgardo’s work.
 The discussion will also highlight how his artistic endeavors intersect with pressing global issues like climate change, education, and gender equality, illustrating how art can be a catalyst for social change and community empowerment.

-The evening will be enriched with vibrant Puerto Rican music by Otoqui Reyes e Hijos de Agüeybaná and authentic catering by OSJ International.
+The evening will be enriched with vibrant Puerto Rican music by Otoqui Reyes e Hijos de Agüeybaná and authentic catering by OSJ International, with deserts by Little Miss Sweets, NYC.
 We are proud to partner with Movimiento Afrolatino Seattle and other community organizations to bring this event to life.

-Event Partners include: El Centro de la Raza, Lake City Collective, and UW Clean Energy Institute.
+Event Partners include: Casa Latina, El Centro de la Raza, Lake City Collective, and UW Clean Energy Institute.

 Event Schedule